kevinwjin/BACON/README.md

 rm(i, j)
 ```

-Finally, we finish the simulated data by generating the ground truth
+Finally, we finish the simulated dataset by generating the ground truth
 containing the cluster labels:

 ```R